marketlandscape/marketlandscape.github.io/about/index.md

 ## Approach

 The primary framework developed within Market Landscape is the Market Navigation Index.
 It expresses market positioning on a 25-point contextual scale, describing where the market sits relative to its own historical and cyclical position rather than absolute price levels.
 More broadly, Market Landscape functions as a strategic navigation framework, helping distinguish market regimes and clarify risk–reward asymmetries across a cycle.
+The output is a bounded score on a 25-point scale intended to represent relative cycle position and risk context; it is not designed for short-term trading signals.

 ## Scope

 This project is not a trading platform and does not provide financial or investment advice.
 It is an interpretative framework designed to inform practical market decisions through cycle-level perspective and contextual understanding.
+Market Landscape is an independent framework with no affiliations, sponsorships, or paid promotions.

 ## Publication and versioning

 First published: 2026-01
+Last updated: 2026-01

 Included in the first publication:
 BTC Index v0.1 · ETH Index v0.1 · Altcoin Index v0.1